AAAS Public Engagement with Science Award Recipients

-J. John Cohen is honored for his innovative and interactive education models that have served to demystify and effectively communicate the medical sciences throughout the Denver, Colorado area and the world.
+J. John Cohen is recognized for his innovative and interactive education models that have served to demystify and effectively communicate the medical sciences throughout the Denver, Colorado area and the world.

 May R. Berenbaum is honored for for her extraordinary ability to integrate her original research on the world of insects with her inspirational efforts to communicate the wonders and complexity of nature.

-Kenneth R. Miller is honored for his sustained efforts and excellence in communicating evolutionary science.
+Kenneth R. Miller is recognized for his sustained efforts and excellence in communicating evolutionary science.

-S. James Gates, Jr. is honored for sustained and career-long contributions to the public understanding of physics.
+S. James Gates, Jr. is recognized for sustained and career-long contributions to the public understanding of physics.

-Jane Lubchenco is this year’s recipient of the AAAS Award for Public Understanding of Science and Technology.
-She is honored for her exemplary commitment to, and leadership of, public understanding of science initiatives in public policy and professional arenas as a core aspect of her scientific practice.
+Jane Lubchenco is honored for her exemplary commitment to, and leadership of, public understanding of science initiatives in public policy and professional arenas as a core aspect of her scientific practice.

-Eric S. Lander, honored for his excellence in communicating complex scientific ideas, and their implications for society, to the general public and policy-makers while actively engaged in a demanding research program.
+Eric S. Lander, is recognized for his excellence in communicating complex scientific ideas, and their implications for society, to the general public and policy-makers while actively engaged in a demanding research program.

-Bassam Shakhashiri, University of Wisconsin, for his tireless commitment to educating the public, especially children, about the nature and wonder of science.
+Bassam Shakhashiri, is recognized for his tireless commitment to educating the public, especially children, about the nature and wonder of science.